haddadi/haddadi.github.io/about.md

 December 2022: Our paper “[Paralinguistic Privacy Protection at the Edge](https://arxiv.org/abs/2011.02930)” has been accepted to the ACM Transactions on Privacy and Security [TOPS] 2022.
 Congrats Ranya Aloufi.

-October 2022: Vadim Safranov joins us as a Research Assistant on the .
+October 2022: Vadim Safranov joins us as a Research Assistant on [Project PRISM](https://petras-iot.org/project/privacy-preserving-iot-security-management-prism/){:target="_blank"}.

 October 2022: Our paper “[Tango or Square Dance?
 How Tightly Should we Integrate Network Functionality in Browsers?](https://arxiv.org/abs/2210.04791)”, with Alex Davidson, Matthias Frei, Marten Gartner, Jordi Subira Nieto, Adrian Perrig, Philipp Winter, François Wirz, has been accepted to ACM HotNets 2022.